maxwang7/lisp/README.md

 Version: V0.0

-This interpreter is currently non-interactive.
 There are two parts
 - parser - implemented in `parse()`.
 This function takes a raw Lisp string input and builds an abstract syntax tree (AST).
 - execution - implemented in `run()`.
 This function takes in an AST and executes the expressions.
-There is currently no good way to see the output except that each expression is evaluated individually.

 Class design: